 Operating Budget: The portion of the budget that pertains to daily operations which provide basic governmental services.
 The annual operating budget is the primary means by which most of the financing, acquisition, spending and service delivery activities of a government are controlled.

 Operating Costs: Expenses for such items as expendable supplies, contractual services, and utilities.
-Other Post-Employment Benefits (OPEB): A category of benefits former employees receive that are tracked and analyzed separately during the audit process.

 Output (Performance Measure): Is the direct products and/or services delivered by a unit of government.